 Section 2.
 Severability.
 Invalidation of any one of these covenants or restrictions by judgment or court order shall in no way affect any other provisions which shall remain in full force and effect.

 Section 3.
 Amendment.
-The covenants and restrictions of this Declaration shall run with and bind the land, for a term of twenty (20) years from the date this Declaration is recorded, after which time they shall be automatically extended for successive periods of ten (10) years.
-This Declaration may be amended during the first twenty (20) year period by an instrument signed by not less than ninety percent (90%) of the Lot Owners, and thereafter by an instrument signed by not less than seventy-five percent (75%) of the lot owners.
+The covenants and restrictions of this Declaration shall run with and bind the land, and will be automatically extended in perpetuity.
+This Declaration may be amended by an instrument signed by not less than seventy-five percent (75%) of the lot owners.

 Section 4.
 Annexation.
-Additional residential property and Common Area may be annexed to the Properties with the consent of two-thirds (2/3) of each class of members.
+Additional residential property and Common Area may be annexed to the Properties with the consent of two-thirds (2/3) of members.

-Section 5.
-FHA/VA Approval.
-As long as there is a Class B membership, the following actions will require the prior approval of the Federal Housing Administration or the Veteran’s Administration: Annexation of additional properties, dedication of Common Area, and amendment of this Declaration of Covenants, Conditions and Restrictions.

-IN WITNESS WHEREOF, the undersigned, being the Declarant herein, has hereunto set its hand and seal this 9th day of October, 1986.
+IN WITNESS WHEREOF, the undersigned, being the President & Secretary of Fairwood Firs Home Owner’s Association has hereunto set its hand and seal this

-COUNTRY CRAFT, INC.

-Declarant

 (Original signed by:)

-Peter A. deLeuw, President

-Donald F. Kline, Secretary
+Justin Works President

+Britt McColley-Ward Secretary

 STATE OF Washington